 (e) Responses to Motion3012-1, to Modify Chapter 13 Plan After Confirmation.
 If no response to the motion to modify plan after confirmation is filed within twenty eight (28) days afterextent applicable.
-Additional requirements for the datenotice, the certificate of the service (plus any additional time required, and the proposed order are governed by FederalLocal Bankruptcy Rules 90062002-1(a), 9013-4, and (f)), the court may rule on the motion as unopposed.
-The Court Hearing Scheduler (CHS) Program on the court's website and CM/ECF filing screen for this type of motion will compute the date that an objection is due.
-9013-3, respectively.
+Additional requirements for the datenotice, the certificate of the service (plus any additional time required, and the proposed order are governed by FederalLocal Bankruptcy Rules 90062002-1(a)), 9013-4, and (f)), the court may rule on the motion as unopposed.
+The Court Hearing Scheduler (CHS) Program on the court's website and CM/ECF filing screen for this type of motion will compute the date that an objection is due. -9013-3, respectively.

 (c) Response to Motion.
 The Court Hearing Scheduler Program will compute the date that an objection is due, and such objection deadline must be included in the hearing notice.
-If no timely response is filed, the Court may rule on the motion as unopposed.
+If no timely response is filed, the Court may rule on the motion without further notice or a hearing as set forth in Local Bankruptcy Rule 9013-1(d).